 You will have one person responsible for your programme, who will guide you through the application process and the preparation of your stay abroad.
 The programme coordinator will sign you up for classes, arrange housing and order insurance (if applicable), as well as organise the airport pick up and the introduction programme.
 You can contact your coordinator with any question you might have.

 After you arrive...

 Once you're here, your programme coordinator will guide you through the application of your temporary residence permit (if necessary).
 Afterwards, we will be here for whatever you need.
 There are no limited office hours, our doors are always wide open and you can reach each programme coordinator on their cell phone 24/7.
 Just walk in, we are always happy to see you.

 The summer programme is divided into two 'block periods' of 3 weeks each.
 You take 2 courses in total for a full workload: 1 course per block period.
-Alternatively you can go on one of the European Study Tours in block 1 and take a course in block 2.
-In the table below you will find an overview of the courses and Study Tours and in which block they take place (1 or 2).
+In the table below you will find an overview of the courses and in which block they take place (1 or 2).

 Maastricht University uses the ECTS (European Credit Transfer System) to measure academic progress.
 Maastricht University courses typically have between 5-12 ECTS.
 How ECTS transfer depends on a student’s home university or college.
 Generally a 5-6.5 ECTS course is the equivalent of a full semester course (3 American credit hours).

 You can earn a maximum of 12 ECTS for a Summer programme at CES.
 CES advisors help students select classes to meet the requirements of their home university.

 During a regular course (5-6.5 ECTS), students spend an average of 4-6 hours (240-360 minutes) in class per week.
 For every hour in class students are expected to spend an additional 2-3 hours on study.
 The total workload for two regular courses or one intensive course is around 40 hours per week.